OUR LECTURERS

 Mariah Whelan

-Dr Mariah Whelan is The Jacqueline Bardsley Poet-in-Residence at Homerton College, University of Cambridge and a Fellow in Creative Practice at University College London.
+Dr Mariah Whelan was The Jacqueline Bardsley Poet-in-Residence at Homerton College, University of Cambridge and a Fellow in Creative Practice at University College London.
 She is the author of the novel-in-sonnets The Love I Do To You (Eyewear, 2019) which was shortlisted for The Melita Hume Prize and won the AM Heath Prize.
 Her creative-critical research explores the intersection of trauma, archives and form.
 Her research has been published in the journal Writing in Education (2019) and On Commemoration: Global Reflections Upon Remembering War (2020).
-In 2020 her literary journal bath maggwhich she founded and continues to co-edit, won a funding award from Arts Council England.
+In 2020 her literary journal bath magg, which she founded and continues to co-edit, won a funding award from Arts Council England.
 In 2021 Mariah published a pamphlet of poems based in the colonial archives at the Pitt Rivers Museum, Oxford, Post-war: Commemoration, Reconstruction, Reconciliation.
-A further pamphlet, Michael, will be published by Broken Sleep Books in December 2022.
+A further pamphlet, Michael, was published by Broken Sleep Books in 2022.

 Kabe Wilson